-We also found that whereas during extreme years, the distribution of the node degrees is more uniform and has more high-degree nodes, the distribution during normal years often resembles a Poisson distribution with parameter $\lambda = \overline{d_k}$ (the average node degree), which is characteristic for random networks (Newman, 2003).
-This could be an indication of the presence of a random or, in our case, a random geometric graph (Penrose, 2003), (Ferrero and Gandino, 2017).
+We also found that, whereas during extreme years the distribution of the node degrees is more uniform and has more high-degree nodes, the distribution during normal years often resembles a Poisson distribution with parameter $\lambda = \overline{d_k}$ (the average node degree), which is characteristic for random networks (Newman, 2003).
+This could be an indication of the presence of a random or, in our case, a random geometric graph (Penrose, 2003; Ferrero and Gandino, 2017).
 A comparison between the probability distributions for the normal year 2013 and the extreme year 2018 is shown in Fig. 3 as an example.
-A more Poisson-like distribution during normal years could be explained by the higher level of "noise" induced by the higher variability of weather systems during normal years and the presence of complex orography and varying land use which disturb the organisation process and thus lead to lower correlations and lower edge densities.
+A more Poisson-like distribution during normal years could be explained by the higher level of noise induced by the higher variability in weather systems during normal years and the presence of complex orography and varying land use, which disturb the organisation process and, thus, lead to lower correlations and lower edge densities.
 A detailed study to substantiate this observation is beyond the scope of this paper.

-3.2 Sensitivity heat waves
+3.2 Sensitivity heatwaves

-Figure 4 is the same as Fig. 1, but for heat waves instead of droughts: the left hand part shows the variation of edge density e and global clustering coefficient \bar{c} , again averaged over the years 1951 to 2019, with the correlation threshold.
-We chose here the summer months (JJA) since these months turned out to be more suitable to identify heat waves (see section 4.2).
+Figure 4 is the same as Fig. 1 but for heatwaves instead of droughts; the left-hand part shows the variation in edge density e and global clustering coefficient \overline{c} , again averaged over the years 1951 to 2019 with the correlation threshold.
+We chose the summer months (JJA) here, since these months turned out to be more suitable for identifying heatwaves (see Sect.
+4.2).

-Again, edge density and clustering coefficient decrease considerably with increasing ρ_0 .
-Except for $\rho_0=0.70$, edge densities are higher than for the drought case; this could be due to the fact that correlations are higher for the continuously varying daily maximum temperatures compared to the 0-1 time series for droughts.
-Again, for $\rho_0=0.70$ edge density and clustering coefficient are high, but the spread is low, and for $\rho_0=0.99$ the spread is sufficiently large, but there are few connections, making the statistics unreliable.
-As for droughts, we calculated the ratio q of the average edge density for extreme years (defined as normalised edge density $\epsilon>1$) to the edge density averaged over normal years (defined as $|\epsilon|<0.3$).
+Again, the edge density and clustering coefficient decrease considerably with increasing ρ_0 .
+Except for $\rho_0 = 0.70$, edge densities are higher than for the drought case; this could be due to the fact that correlations are higher for the continuously varying daily maximum temperatures compared to the 0-1 time series for droughts.
+Again, for $\rho_0 = 0.70$, edge density and clustering coefficient are high, but the spread is low, and for $\rho_0 = 0.99$, the spread is sufficiently large, but there are few connections, making the statistics unreliable.
+As for droughts, we calculated the ratio q of the average edge density for extreme years (defined as normalised edge density $\epsilon > 1$) to the edge density averaged over normal years (defined as $|\epsilon| < 0.3$).
 High values around 1.5 to 1.6 are attained in the range 0.85 to 0.95.
 According to the Wilcoxon test, the differences between normal and extreme seasons are significant above the 99 % level.
-As for droughts, the ratio extreme to normal years is only slightly above 1 for the global clustering coefficient, i.e it does not discriminate well between normal and extreme years which makes it less suitable for extreme heat wave detection.
+As for droughts, the ratio extreme to normal years is only slightly above 1 for the global clustering coefficient, i.e. it does not discriminate well between normal and extreme years, making it less suitable for extreme heatwave detection.